Cheap Flights, Hotels, Tours, Cruises and Holidays

 4 La Spezia / Cinque Terre

 This morning, venture out on the footpaths of the Cinque Terre for a leader-led hike.
 The footpaths between the villages were once the only way to travel in the region and take you through olive groves and vineyards.
-You can walk just a few sections, as some path sections can be difficult with challenging uphill stretches, narrow sections, steep cliffs and foot bridges.
-If you’re not up for the hike, you can take the train between the villages or back to the group's base.
+When you arrive, maybe set off on a walk or take the train between the villages or back to the group's base.
 After working up an appetite, take advantage of the Liguria region with a pesto-making demonstration and the chance to create your own pesto.
 Of course, you’ll try your creation with a glass of wine afterwards.
 The rest of the day is free.
 In the evening, there's no better way to recover from your day of walking than with more indulgence in delicious Mediterranean food.

 Depart Cinque Terre today and catch a train to Pisa.
 Divided in two by the River Arno, the heart of Pisa is the Santa Maria quarter on the north bank.
-You can visit the world-famous Leaning Tower, as well as the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry, or explore the town, maybe enjoying lunch and an aperitif in a backstreet restaurant.
+Maybe visit the world-famous Leaning Tower or the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry.
+After, maybe sit down for lunch and an aperitif in a backstreet restaurant.
 Return to the station in the afternoon and take the train to Florence.
 After checking into your hotel, the rest of your evening is free to explore the city of the Renaissance.

 6 Florence

 Today is free for you to explore all that Florence has to offer.
-It's impossible to see everything in this Renaissance wonderland, so take your time to work out a plan.
 The principal sights are easily discovered on foot – the Pitti Palace, Ponte Vecchio, Arno riverside, the many statues and monuments of the Piazza della Signoria, Palazzo Vecchio, Santa Maria del Fiore cathedral, the Baptistry and the Belltower, and the Santa Croce Church.
-Otherwise, you can visit the Uffizi – one of the world's oldest art galleries and a work of art in itself.
-If you want to see Michelangelo's iconic statue of David, head to the Galleria dell’ Accademia.
+Maybe visit the Uffizi – one of the world's oldest art galleries and a work of art in itself, see Michelangelo's iconic statue of David or head to the Galleria dell’ Accademia.
 In the evening, climb the steep stairs uphill to Piazzale Michelangelo for a renowned sunset view across the rooftops of Florence before an included dinner of Tuscan specialties at a local restaurant.

 7 Perugia

 After a free morning in Florence, travel by train to Perugia.
-The once-Roman settlement of Perugia sits atop a rocky hill with views over the green hills of the Umbria region and is now a university town with one of Italy's largest schools.
-When you arrive, head out on an orientation walk of the city’s medieval streets.
-For an insight into local history, use your free time this afternoon to visit the National Gallery of Umbria – an impressive collection of Umbrian art housed in the Palazzo dei Priori (a grand stone building from the 13th century).
-With the city's population of students filling the streets with nightlife, you might like to head out tonight and explore.
-Pause for a glass of prosecco along Corso Vannucci, the city’s main street, as you take a very Italian passeggiata.
+The once-Roman settlement sits on a rocky hill with views over the green slopes of Umbria, and is now a university town with one of Italy's largest schools.
+When you arrive, head out on an orientation walk through the medieval streets,, stopping along the way for an on-the-go pizza Romana (a rectangular, thick-crust pizza distinctive to Italy).
+This afternoon is free for you to explore at your own pace.
+Maybe visit the National Gallery of Umbria – a collection of regional art housed in the Palazzo dei Priori (a grand stone building from the 13th century) or head out when the sun goes down and explore the bustling nightlife.
+Tonight, Why not do as the Italians do and indulge in passeggiata (the tradition of strolling along the main street in the company of friends), maybe pausing for a glass of local prosecco.

 8 Perugia / Spello